 Class IV Rapids

-Zambia is definitely the kind of country I would love to return to someday to see more of.
-I especially want to visit the Luangwa national park in the north.
-From Zambia, we flew to Madrid via South Africa and onwards to San Diego.
+Zambia is definitely the kind of country I would love to return to someday to explore more deeply.
+In particular, I’d love to visit Luangwa National Park in the north, which is known for its incredible wildlife and remote, untouched wilderness.
+From Zambia, we flew to Madrid via South Africa and then continued onward to San Diego, marking the end of an unforgettable adventure.